 Biology is the study of life.
 It ultimately provides us with an understanding of our own bodies and how they work, how life began and how it continues to sustain itself and the variety of interactions that occur between different organisms in the environment.
 It also enhances our awareness and appreciation of a variety of important issues for general life, including the cellular communication that occurs in organisms and the links with medicine, how we inherit features from our parents, the importance of good health and the spread of disease and immunity.

 Biologists learn not just the rapidly increasing knowledge base of life, but the methods by which we can experiment to learn more about organisms and ethical issues surrounding various aspects related to biology.
-The department aims to teach by experimentation, thus developing good practical and lateral thinking skills.
-This involves developing good communication, observational, research, predictive, statistical, analytical, evaluative, critical and planning skills.
+The department aims to teach by combining the content with practical opportunities, thus developing good practical and lateral thinking skills.
+This involves developing good communication skills as well as the ability to research, analyse and critically evaluate.

 “Biology – Without this department, I wouldn’t be at Oxford.”

 Edexcel GCSE Biology / EDexcel Double GCSE in Combined Science